adkSpence/adkspence.github.io/_projects/abscondo.md

 Join me and my esteemed colleague, Pimpa Akuffo Sophia, as we delve into the intricacies of this cryptographic duet, the cornerstone of our final year undergraduate project.
 Our endeavor simulates a secure journal application, demonstrating the practical application of the hybrid combination of both algorithms within a single, unified platform.
 This simulation not only showcases the robustness of combining asymmetric and symmetric encryption methods but also illustrates how such a hybrid system can be ingeniously applied to everyday digital tools like a personal journal app.

 **This simulation ensures that even if unauthorized access to one's password or a direct attack on the database were to occur, the stored information would remain an unintelligible jumble of characters, safeguarded by the robust encryption of Triple DES.**

+OVERVIEW OF ALGORITHMS: Sharing Secrets and Keeping Messages Safe
+---
+Imagine you have a secret clubhouse, and you want to send secret messages to your friend.
+But, oh no!
+You have to make sure no one else can read them.
+How do you do it?
+Well, it's a bit like sharing a secret handshake, and we have two special ways to keep our club's messages super-secret.

+    1. The Secret Handshake: *Diffie-Hellman Key Exchange* The first algorithm we discuss is called Diffie-Hellman Key Exchange.
+It's like creating a secret handshake, but even if someone sees you doing it, they still can't guess the secret!
+It's a clever trick where you and your friend both pick a special number, mix it with your club's secret number, and then swap the results.
+But here's the magical part: you both end up with the `same secret number` at the end without ever having to whisper it directly to each other.
+This algorithm falls under the category of `asymmetric encryption algorithms`.
+What this means is that: one key to encrypt the data (the public key) and another key to decrypt it (the private key).
+These keys are mathematically linked—whatever is encrypted with the public key can only be decrypted with the corresponding private key, and vice versa.
+In the case of our Secret Clubhouse analogy, one is a public key that everyone can see (like waving hello), and the other is a private key that only you know (like the secret handshake itself).